Behind-the-scenes with IMI Osteopath Jonathan Vallade: how martial arts and yoga changed his life for the better.

 When Jonathan Vallade extols the virtues of movement for improved mental health, he speaks from personal and professional experience.
 Once a young teen exposed to daily acts of violence and intimidation inside and outside of school, Jonathan knows first-hand the feelings of intense stress, nervousness, a loss of control and rage.
 He knows what it’s like to assume his experiences are ‘normal’, to feel unable to speak out, and to struggle to achieve.

 A far cry from the scared and stressed teen he once was, Jonathan is now the epitome of physical and mental health.
-A widely respected osteopath in Hong Kong and a much-valued member of the IMI family, he seeks to raise awareness of the benefits of physical activity and its ripple effect on psychological well-being.
+He seeks to raise awareness of the benefits of physical activity and its ripple effect on psychological well-being.
 After all, movement turned his life around.
 From the yoga practices he learnt from his father, an esteemed traditional Yoga instructor, to the discovery of Kung Fu Wushu at the age of 13, physical activities opened up a world of opportunities for him and shaped his future, he says.

 “These practices equipped me with emotional and mental balance.
 When I was younger, martials arts and yoga helped to build my self-confidence, face my fears, recognise my strengths and succeed at school.
 Now, they help me to maintain good health, manage life’s inevitable stresses and, ultimately, inspire people around me,” Jonathan shares.

 Practicing any physical activity with passion – be it yoga, Zumba or tennis – strengthens your body and mind, says Jonathan.
 “Exercising regularly positively impacts your brain.
 Lactate, that is produced by exercise, travels to your brain and functions as an anti-anxiety.
 This can help people recover from trauma and mental health challenges like chronic stress, anxiety and depression,” he explains.